taneshadeshaw/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this translates to writing clean, readable code that's easy to understand and maintain.
 It's about choosing the right abstractions, minimizing complexity, and avoiding premature optimization.
 Always strive for clarity and elegance in your solutions, as it not only enhances collaboration but also reduces bugs and future development costs."

 Remember, good code isn't just about what works today; it's about what will still work—and can be easily adapted—tomorrow.

+# 2024-01-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Simplicity and clarity enhance collaboration, debugging, and long-term project health."

+In more detail, this quote emphasizes that striving to make a piece of code extremely efficient before it's truly needed can often lead to unnecessary complexity, harder maintenance, and potential bugs.
+It's better to write clear, working code initially, and optimize performance later based on actual data and requirements.
+This way, you ensure your software's functionality, extendibility, and overall quality aren't compromised for speculative gains in speed or efficiency.